martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 The same thing applies to videos.
 Consider using videos instead of gifs because they have controls by default.[^sorting-algo-gifs]

 [^sorting-algo-gifs]: The internet is full of gifs of how various [sorting](https://upload.wikimedia.org/wikipedia/commons/c/cc/Merge-sort-example-300px.gif) algorithms [work](https://upload.wikimedia.org/wikipedia/commons/8/8e/Merge_sort_animation.gif).
-I am sure they took a lot of work to produce and their value is almost zero because if you miss something you have to wait for the entire thing to loop again.
+I am sure they took a lot of work to produce and they look really cool but their educational value is almost zero because if you miss something you have to wait for the entire thing to loop again.
 You can't even pause them or slow them down to examine what is actually happening.
 And yes, these days repeatedly clicking pause/play is the best way you can slow down a [video in the browser with its default controls](https://user-images.githubusercontent.com/4079823/152082630-a705286d-c630-4507-9213-b8a7b106d47e.mp4).
-All video players should by default allow setting speed and single stepping frames but it seems civilization has not advanced to that stage yet.
+All video players should by default allow setting speed and single stepping frames but it seems civilization has not advanced to that level yet.

 ## There should be a list of all posts with just titles and dates